Canon 1D X Mark II vs Nikon D2H

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D2H has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D2H was succeeded by the Nikon D2Hs.
+Both the 1DX Mark II and the D2H have been discontinued, but can regularly be found used on eBay.
+The D2H was replaced by the Nikon D2Hs, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon 1D X Mark II better than the Nikon D2H or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.